CrazyRobMiles/PICO-Talking-Pomodoro/README.md

 * Ten - the time will be displayed and the timer will announce the time every Ten minutes.
 * Rand - - the time will be displayed and the timer will announce the time at random intervals.

+When you have selected the feedback that you want, push in the knob or press the button.
+The timer will display GO, which means that it is ready to run.
+Now press the button or push in the knob to start the clock ticking.
+If you have selected a display you will see it on the screen.
+You will also hear time announcements if you have selected them.
-To hear the time at any other point, press the button.
+To check the time at any other point, press the button and the time will be announced and displayed, depending on what you have selected.

 To stop the timer early press in on the rotary control and select "Stop" from the menu that appears.
 If you select "Cont" the timer will continue.